MediaPro Pictures

-MediaPro Pictures is the largest film and TV production company in Romania, part of MediaPro Entertainment along with other production units from Czech Republic, Croatia, Slovakia, Slovenia and Bulgaria.
+MediaPro Pictures was the largest film and TV production company in Romania, part of MediaPro Entertainment along with other production units from Czech Republic, Croatia, Slovakia, Slovenia and Bulgaria.
 Since 2009, MediaPro Entertainment is part of CME (Central European Media Enterprises), a media and entertainment group, who operates broadcasting, internet and TV content companies.

-The company received the “Un certain regard” prize in Cannes Film Festival for “california dreamin’(endless)” and in June 2011 with the TIFF award for its short movie "Bora Bora".
+The company received the “Un certain regard” prize in Cannes Film Festival for “California dreamin’ (endless)” and in June 2011 with the TIFF award for its short movie "Bora Bora".
 MediaPro Pictures is the first production company in Romania that produced a film for the American market, “Fire & Ice”, made for the TV station Sci Fi Channel.
 The latest cinema release is "The Godmother".